 The applications were reviewed and discussed by an independent panel working across the arts sector in Brighton & Hove: Jenny Williams (Take The Space); David Sheppeard (Marlborough Productions/The Spire); Terry Adams (Anonymous Arts, Arts Council England Diversity); Laura McDermott (Creative Director, Attenborough Centre for the Creative Arts) and Kyla Booth-Lucking (Director of Programming & Participation, Brighton Dome & Brighton Festival).

 The four selected artists, Akila Richards, Tanushka Marah, Emma Frankland and Victoria Fox Markiewicz each received a £10,000 grant to support their work and to contribute their input to Brighton Dome & Brighton Festival’s programming, artist decision-making and strategic direction.

 Learn more about our In-House Artist alumni below:

 Akila Richards is an award-winning writer, poet and spoken word artist.
 Some of her writing gives voice to the Black German experience.
 Her performances and readings take place in a variety of international artistic, cultural and community settings including Mboka in Gambia and UK, as well as in Berlin, Liberia and Saint Lucia.
 Penguin published Akila’s first short story Eleven Years.
-Her poems and short fiction have also been featured by Peepal Tree Press; Red Saviour in the Red anthology as well as Secret Chamber (also adapted for a theatre play) in Closure and The Givers and Al zhei mer in Filigree for Black British Contemporary Poetry.
+Her poems and short fiction have also been featured by Peepal Tree Press; Red Saviour in the Red anthology as well as Secret Chamber (also adapted for a theatre play) in Closure and The Givers and Alzheimer in Filigree: Black British Contemporary Poetry.

 Akila is an accredited coach and works as a LITUP mentor/manager with Waterloo Press supporting poets to be published for the first time.